Raid on Makin Island: Raid

-Evacuation of Raiders
+Evacuation

-At 19:30, the Raiders began to withdraw from the island using 18 rubber boats, many of which no longer had working outboard motors.
+At 19:30 on 17 August the Raiders began to withdraw from the island using 18 rubber boats, many of which no longer had working outboard motors.
 Despite heavy surf, seven boats with 93 men made it to the subs.
-The next morning several boatloads of Raiders were able to fight the surf and reach the sub, but 72 men, along with just three rubber boats, were still on the island.
-At 23:30, the attempt by most of the Raiders to reach the submarines failed.
+The attempt by most of the Raiders to reach the submarines failed.
 Despite significant effort, 11 of 18 boats were unable to breach the unexpectedly strong surf.
 Having lost most of their weapons and equipment, the exhausted survivors struggled back to the beach to link up with 20 fully armed men, who had been left on the island to cover their withdrawal.
 An exhausted and dispirited Carlson dispatched a note to the Japanese commander that offered to surrender, but the Japanese messenger was killed by other Marines, who were unaware of Carlson's plan.

-At 09:00 on 18 August, the subs sent a rescue boat to stretch rope from the ships to the shore that would allow the remaining Raiders' boats to be pulled out to sea.
-However, just as the operation began, Japanese planes arrived and attacked, sinking the rescue boat and attacking the subs, which were forced to crash-dive and wait on the bottom the rest of the day.
-The subs were undamaged.
-At 23:08, having managed to signal the subs to meet his Raiders at the entrance to Makin Lagoon, Carlson had a team led by Lt.
-Charlie Lamb build a raft made up of three rubber boats and two native canoes powered by the two remaining outboard motors.
-Using that raft, 72 exhausted Raiders sailed 4 mi from Makin to the mouth of the lagoon, where the subs picked them up.
+At 09:00 on 18 August, the submarines sent a rescue boat to stretch rope from the ships to the shore that would allow the remaining Raiders' boats to be pulled out to sea.
+However, just as the operation began, Japanese planes arrived and attacked, sinking the rescue boat and attacking the submarines, which were forced to crash-dive and wait on the bottom the rest of the day.
+The submarines were undamaged.
+At 23:08, having managed to signal the submarines to meet his Raiders at the entrance to Makin Lagoon, Carlson had a team led by Lieutenant Charlie Lamb build a raft made up of three rubber boats and two native canoes powered by the two remaining outboard motors.
+Using that raft, 72 exhausted Raiders sailed 4 mi from Makin to the mouth of the lagoon, where the submarines picked them up.